|

 Shares of stock held by a native of Alaska in a regional or village corporation during the 20-year period in which, under the provisions of the Alaska Native Claims Settlement Act, such stock cannot be transferred;

-Payments received as compensation for expenses incurred or losses suffered as a result of a crime for nine months following receipt;
+Payments received as compensation for expenses incurred or losses suffered as a result of a crime for nine months following the month of receipt;

 Relocation assistance from a State or local government for nine months; and